Blog

 Vietnam rice farming has often been likened to one of those two-basket panniers the Vietnamese use to carry things – they look rather like a justice scale with the fulcrum on the shoulder.
 This is because the Mekong in the south and the Red River in the north are indeed rice baskets, producing vast quantities of grain that feed the rest of Vietnam.

-Vietnam rice (as in all of Asia) is not just that fluffy white stuff in a box that you dig out once a month as an accompaniment to your favourite lemon chicken.
+Vietnam rice (as in all of Asia) is not just that fluffy white stuff in a box that you dig out once a month as an accompaniment to your favorite lemon chicken.
 Rice is life.
 Almost no meal goes by without it (as a matter of fact, the Vietnamese often don’t even call it a meal if it doesn’t include rice).
 The poor mountain Vietnamese say “there is no money” and “there is no rice” interchangeably because if they had money, they would use it to buy rice.
 In many areas rice is money – it is the traditional currency.

 There are two principal ways to grow rice – in wet paddy or on dry hillsides.
 The paddy rice yields a high tonnage per hectare but requires more labor.
 The dry rice is usually planted by poor farmers who have no access to water or live on slopes too steep to terrace.